asmaloney/gactar/README.md

 ```
 (env)$ ./gactar -i
-gactar version v0.4.0
+gactar version v0.9.0
+Using virtual environment: "/path/to/gactar/env"
+ccm: Using Python 3.10.4
+pyactr: Using Python 3.10.4
+vanilla: Using Version 1.12.1 (v1.12.1) DarwinX8664
 Type 'help' for a list of commands.
 To exit, type 'exit' or 'quit'.
-ccm: Using Python 3.10.4 from /path/to/gactar/env/bin/python3
-pyactr: Using Python 3.10.4 from /path/to/gactar/env/bin/python3
-vanilla: Using Version 1.12.1 (v1.12.1) DarwinX8664 from /path/to/gactar/env/ccl/dx86cl64
 > help
   exit:        exits the program
   frameworks:  choose frameworks to run (e.g. "ccm pyactr", "all")